dhcold/RogueConverter/README.md

 Put .exe in folder with .rbe files (Diabotical map folder - `%appdata%/diabotical/maps`).
 It will read every map in that folder, after that you can select which map to port.

 ## Additional info
-1. It respects block type (diagonal/solid) and creates corresponded prop.
+1. It respects block type (diagonal/solid) and creates corresponded prop
 2. You can select if block material should be taken into consideration while converting blocks (so you can get different material on converted props as well.
-If not every prop will be same color)
+Otherway every prop will be same color)
 3. It removes any original prop, that starts with "prop_" and isn't invis prop
 4. All other entities (triggers, tps, lights, etc) stays the same
 5. I tried to convert ramps, but they are misplaced for now (maybe i'll found solution for converting any 'invis' props into new 'blockout' props)